-Fellows have meaningful experiences during rotations on the inpatient consult service, including solid organ and bone marrow transplant), and in ambulatory clinics (HIV Clinic, Tuberculosis Clinic, Hepatitis C Clinic, General ID Clinic), the Infection Control Department, the Microbiology Laboratory, and research.
+Fellows have meaningful experiences during rotations on the inpatient consult service at both AGH and West Penn hospitals, (including solid organ and bone marrow transplant), and in ambulatory clinics (HIV Clinic, Tuberculosis Clinic, Hepatitis C Clinic, General ID Clinic), the Infection Control Department, the Antimicrobial Stewardship Program, the Microbiology Laboratory, and research.

 Fellow Block Rotation Schedule